 Decision support services

-A decision support service is the ‘wrapping’ that enables a decision support system to have real-life impact.
-The decision support service ensures the continual improvement and upkeep of the decision support system.
+A decision support service is the ‘wrapping’ that enables the system to have real-life impact.
+The service ensures the continual improvement, upgrades and upkeep.
 It creates the necessary alignment between organisational structures and the decision making culture in which the decision maker works.
-Services help decision makers get the people who work for them through the learning curve that is inevitably required in order to get the best out of a decision support system.
+Services help people to move through the inevitable learning curve that is necessary to get the best out of the data.

 Services and systems together!